metamath/lamp-guide/docs/11/index.md

 The metamath-lamp explorer also includes its fragment selector (so you can copy fragments found from exploration) and visualization mechanism (to help you better understand the database).
-As long as you keep the database you're interested loaded, you can use the metamath-lamp explorer while disconnected from the internet.
+You can also use the metamath-lamp explorer to explore databases while disconnected from the internet.
 In short, the explorer tab lets us see the context we're using.

 But before we dive in, let's admire the magic.